 - Text message interviews let you talk to your candidates through the channel they use the most.

 - It can reduce the time spent on calls.

 - They can be combined with chatbots to cover the most basic and mundane of interview questions.

 … need I say more?

 15. Use video interviews

 Whether you use one or all of the creative recruitment tactics outlined in this article, it’s important to always take steps to adapt and improve your process.
-Doing so will help distinguish you from your closest talent competitors and give you the upper hand in the ongoing talent war.
+Doing so will help distinguish you from your closest talent competitors.
+Not to mention give you the upper hand in the ongoing talent shortage.